-The waves invite surfing enthusiasts for a challenge, and the beach is host to an exciting annual surfing competition, the Bathsheba Soup Bowl.
+The large waves make this beach one of the best spots for surfing in the Caribbean.
+It’s even host to an exciting annual surfing competition, the Bathsheba Soup Bowl.
 Head into the fishing village of St. Joseph to experience local restaurants and rum shops before or after your jaunt to the beautiful beach.

 Silver Sands Beach